 - Following your waffle iron manufacturer instructions, cook the waffles anywhere from 3 minutes to 7 minutes or until it is cooked on the inside and crispy on the outside.

-- Make sure your ingredients are at room temperature.
+- Make sure your ingredients are at room temperature and measure flours by weight.

 - Sift your dry ingredients into the wet.